duckdb/duckdb-web/_posts/2021-07-21-external-sorting.md

 3. [ClickHouse](https://clickhouse.tech), version 21.7.5
 5. [HyPer](https://hyper-db.de), version 2021.2.1.12564

+TODO why these exact systems

 ClickHouse was built for M1 using [this guide](https://clickhouse.tech/docs/en/development/build-osx/).
 All but DuckDB and HyPer have a single-threaded sorting implementation, so naturally these will have an advantage over the other systems.
 This list gives us a mix of different types of systems.
-We have single-/multi-threaded, embedded/stand-alone, OLAP/OLTP, and in-memory/external sorting.
+We have single-/multi-threaded, in-process/stand-alone, OLAP/OLTP, and in-memory/external sorting.

 HyPer is [Tableau's data engine](https://www.tableau.com/products/new-features/hyper), originally created by the [database group at the University of Munich](http://db.in.tum.de).
 It does not run natively (yet) on ARM-based processors like the M1.
 We will use [Rosetta 2](https://en.wikipedia.org/wiki/Rosetta_(software)#Rosetta_2), MacOS's x86 emulator to run it.
 Emulation causes some overhead, so we we will also include one experiment on a Linux machine for a more fair comparison with HyPer.

+TODO refer to linux experiment in appendix

 Benchmarking sorting in database systems is not straightforward.
 Ideally, we'd like to measure only the time it takes to sort the data, not the time it takes to read the input data and show the output.